LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 ## Benefits of Using Interfaces

 Interfaces are great!
 Trust us, they really are.
-Once you get use to them, you'll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
+Once you get used to them, you'll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
 This means you'll be able to code to interfaces instead of coding to classes, and your code will become more flexible and extensible.

 Here are a few benefits of using interfaces: